The best brands are built on a solid foundation of customer trust and mutually beneficial engagement.

 Customer Engagement Examples

 A masterclass in understanding your audience, Hawthorne is an ecommerce site that provides a wealth of personal care products.
 Mostly known for its fragrances, Hawthorne kicks off its customer experience with an interactive quiz.
-It’s the first major tab of its website and the primary focus of many marketing campaigns, the likes of which are often heard on podcasts geared to young adults.
+It’s the first significant tab of its website and the primary focus of many marketing campaigns, the likes of which are often heard on podcasts geared to young adults.

 The Paramount Sonic Movie